What is the formal training program?

 Formal training is a structured methodology in which a formal curriculum is presented in accordance with laws and norms.
 It's more of a presentational approach to instruction.
 But informal training is based on the learner's daily living experiences, such as peer groups, family, media, or any other impact in his or her environment.

-What are the benefits of formal training?
+What are the benefits of formal training program?

 1. It boosts staff productivity